cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson-2-notes.md

 ```

 - Gain experience through struggle
-  - Don’t memorize best practices but spend enough time programming to understand the context of the practices
+  - Don't memorize best practices but spend enough time programming to understand the context of the practices
-  - Don’t be afraid to make mistakes
+  - Don't be afraid to make mistakes

 [rb101-notes]: /rb101/rb101-notes.md
 [readme]: /README.md